Digital-Grinnell/dlad-blog/content/posts/087-rebuilding-isle-ld-again.md

     * You can also attempt to use login credentials that the Production server would have stored in its database.

 {{% annotation %}}
-My production site has the user-login block disabled so in order to attempt to login I had to explicitly visit `https://dg.localdomain/user/login`.
+In order to attempt to login I explicitly visited `https://dg.localdomain/user/login`.
 Unfortunately, neither the old nor new credentials worked, so I followed the additional steps below to add the new user to the _Apache_ container.
 {{% /annotation %}}

 * If the newly created Drupal login doesn't work then, you'll need to Shell into the Apache container: